 What we love about it though is its ease of use.
 This camera is compatible with Windows XP, Mac OS 10.6 and Android 5.0 or higher.
 It has no additional software to install, just plug it into a USB port and start streaming.
 It is also very portable and light.

-Although, lighting might be an issue unless you have a good ambience when you stream.
+Although, the lighting might be an issue unless you have a good ambience when you stream.
 The Aukey also does not autofocus as well as other cameras on this list.
-But with prices around $40 at Amazon, this is an excellent camera for beginners.
+But with a discount on Amazon, this is an excellent camera for beginners.

 - 1080p HD streaming